jharwell/fordyca/docs/setup/local-runtime.rst

 Local Runtime Setup
 ===================

-If you have not successfully completed :ref:`ln-build` part of the setup, do that first.
+If you have not successfully completed the build part of the setup, do that first.
 These steps will not work otherwise.

 After successful compilation, follow these steps to setup the FORDYCA runtime environment and run a basic foraging scenario on your local laptop.